Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Discussion

-The seed experiment provides a direct empirical estimate of the noise component, because seed inflation has zero diversity (all seeds estimate the same true AUC): \(\hat{\sigma} = \Delta_{\text{seed}} / g(K_{\text{seed}})\).
+The seed experiment provides a direct empirical estimate of the noise component, because seed inflation has zero diversity (all seeds estimate the same underlying AUC): \(\hat{\sigma} = \Delta_{\text{seed}} / g(K_{\text{seed}})\).
+The decomposition below uses \(K_{\text{seed}} = K_{\text{peek}} = 10\) (Exp AI best-of-10, Exp B at \(k = 10\)); \(g(K)\) is the logarithmic scaling defined above (modelling assumption; see Limitation 11).
 Subtracting the noise prediction from the peeking effect yields the diversity component at each sample size:

-At the corpus median (\(n \approx 1{,}900\)), peeking is approximately 90\% noise exploitation --- real selection bias that inflates the reported score beyond the true generalization performance.
-At \(n = 100{,}000\) (94 datasets), the noise has fully decayed to 8\% and the residual \(\Delta \approx 0.035\) reflects genuine algorithm diversity: random forest truly outperforms logistic regression on these datasets, and that gap does not shrink with sample size.
-The diversity component is not leakage --- it is what model selection is for.

-Supporting evidence: at \(n \leq 2{,}000\), peeking and seed are correlated at \(r > 0.96\) across datasets (both driven by the same \(\sigma\)); at \(n = 10{,}000\), the correlation collapses to \(r = -0.06\) --- the noise component that linked them has vanished.
+At the corpus median (\(n \approx 1{,}900\)), peeking is consistent with an approximately 90\% noise-exploitation share, real selection bias that inflates the reported score beyond the true generalization performance, given the modelling assumption that seed inflation measures pure noise (Limitation 11).
+At \(n = 100{,}000\) (94 datasets), the noise share has fully decayed to \textasciitilde8\% on the same decomposition, and the residual \(\Delta \approx 0.035\) reflects genuine algorithm diversity: random forest truly outperforms logistic regression on these datasets, and that gap does not shrink with sample size.
+The diversity component is not leakage; it is what model selection is for.
+Supporting evidence: at \(n \leq 2{,}000\), peeking and seed are correlated at \(r > 0.96\) across datasets (both driven by the same \(\sigma\)); at \(n = 10{,}000\), the correlation collapses to \(r = -0.06\); the noise component that linked them has vanished.
 The convergence continues smoothly to \(n = 100{,}000\), where seed inflation is +0.003 AUC (effectively zero).

 Seed inflation at the corpus median (\(\Delta\)AUC = +0.045, d\(_z\) = 0.89) is as large as peeking but decays to +0.0050 at \(n = 10{,}000\).
-This confirms the first-principles prediction: seed inflation is 100\% noise exploitation with zero diversity (all seeds estimate the same true AUC).
+This confirms the first-principles prediction: seed inflation is 100\% noise exploitation with zero diversity (all seeds estimate the same underlying AUC).